-1.2 Aim and objectives
+1.2 Aim and objectives of the report

-- 1.2.1 As a key part of the process of gaining the necessary permissions to acquire and reopen Manston as an airport, the aim of this report is to define the impact on the local and regional economies of Thanet, East Kent, and the wider Thames Estuary area.
-There are a number of objectives set out for this work and in particular the results will: - Provide a forecast for the jobs created on the airport site and in the wider economy - Set out the total jobs that are expected to be created by the airport operator - Describe the potential economic and social impacts of Manston Airport - Inform the statutory consultation by ensuring stakeholders have the necessary information to assess the public benefit of an operational Manston - Continue to gain support from industry stakeholders volume of this body of work
+1.2.1 As a key part of the process of gaining the necessary permissions to acquire and reopen Manston as an airport, the aim of this report is to define the impact on the local and regional economies of Thanet, East Kent, and the wider Thames Estuary area.
+There are a number of objectives set out for this work and in particular the results will:

-- Open dialogue with academic institutions from HE and FE - Provide the information required to support the DCO application
+- Provide a forecast for the jobs created on the airport site and in the wider economy - Set out the total jobs that are expected to be created by the airport operator - Describe the potential economic and social impacts of Manston Airport - Inform the statutory consultation by ensuring stakeholders have the necessary information to assess the public benefit of an operational Manston - Continue to gain support from industry stakeholders - Open dialogue with academic institutions from Higher and Further Education - Provide the information required to support the DCO application forecasts for Manston follow and include direct, indirect/induced and catalytic jobs as well as those created by the airport operator.
+The training and education opportunities associated with the airport's operation are next discussed.
+The potential impact on tourism in Thanet is next discussed before the penultimate section describes the other socio-economic impacts of the airport.
+The report concludes with a summary of the impacts of the airport that are in the public interest.

 1.3.1 The report is structured as follows: First the local economies of Thanet and East Kent are described.
 Next, the socio-economic impacts of an airport's operations are detailed together with a description of how these impacts are forecast.
-The employment forecasts for Manston follow and include direct, indirect/induced and catalytic jobs as well as those created by the airport operator.
-The training and education opportunities associated with the airport's operation are next discussed.
-The penultimate section describes the other socio-economic impacts of the airport before concluding with a summary of the impacts of the airport that are in the public interest.
+The employment